jewettaij/visfd/README.md

 (mainly "[filter_mrc](./doc/doc_filter_mrc.md)" and
  "[combine_mrc](./doc/doc_combine_mrc.md))")
 which use this library.
-Parallel acceleration is implemented using OpenMP.
+Multiprocessor support is implemented using OpenMP.

 ## programs included with this repository: